IHRA definition of antisemitism: United Kingdom

-In March 2016, Eric Pickles, then Secretary of State for Communities and Local Government, recommended the EUMC working definition of antisemitism, as used by the UK's College of Policing.
+In March 2016, Eric Pickles, then Secretary of State for Communities and Local Government, recommended the working definition of antisemitism, as used by the UK's College of Policing.
 In October 2016, the cross-party Commons Home Affairs Select Committee published a report on antisemitism in the UK, noting that the President of the Board of Deputies of British Jews gave evidence describing the IHRA-WDA as "helpful, comprehensive and fit for purpose", as well as some of the criticisms of the definition.
 The committee recommended official adoption of the IHRA-WDA with some "additional caveats".
 The caveats were two additional clarifications designed to protect freedom of speech in discussion of Israel/Palestine:

 It is not antisemitic to criticise the Government of Israel, without additional evidence to suggest antisemitic intent.
 It is not antisemitic to hold the Israeli Government to the same standards as other liberal democracies, or to take a particular interest in the Israeli Government's policies or actions, without additional evidence to suggest antisemitic intent.

 In December 2016, the UK government said it would adopt the IHRA-WDA, but that the caveats were unnecessary because the definition's clause "criticism of Israel similar to that levelled against any other country cannot be regarded as antisemitic" was sufficient to ensure freedom of speech.
 Subsequently, the definition has been adopted by some 120 UK councils, as well as the Welsh and Scottish Governments, the Greater Manchester Combined Authority, and the London Assembly and Mayor of London.
 In July 2018, an Early Day Motion proposed by Labour Party MP Luciana Berger was signed by 39 mainly Labour MPs who welcomed the UK's formal adoption of the definition.